ArvinZJC/ArvinZJC/README.md

   - Python, Java, C#, C++, JavaScript, Structured Query Language (SQL) ...
   - Vue.js 3, Electron, .NET, Android, Flutter, ...

 > Don't you know you're actually quite interested in me?
-Why not a look at [my personal site](https://isarvin.com/) for more info like education? 😜
+Why not have a look at [my personal site](https://isarvin.com/) for more info like education? 😜

 ## How to contact me? 😉